More specifically, as a non-native Korean tutor.

 Yes, they exist.
 If you find it difficult to see them (as I did), try talking to someone else about this.
 Someone who knows you well, or even just someone in the community.
 After all, who would know the needs of your potential students better than a fellow language learner?

-It is true that native-speaker teachers excel in many regions where I do not.
-They have an intuitive knowledge of how the language works, and a ‘perfect accent’.
+It is true that native-speaker teachers excel in many areas where I do not.
+They have an intuitive knowledge of how the language works, and probably better pronunciation.
 They know the culture inside out and things that I, as a foreigner, am not privy to.

 But there are some things that I do better than them, too.
 My fluency in English and my mother tongue makes it easier for me to explain concepts to local students who speak the same languages as I do.
 I’m able to draw parallels and comparisons between Korean and our languages, which may help them remember certain things better.

-There’s also my experience with learning the language myself.
+There’s also my experience with learning the language through self-study.
 I may not know the language inside out the way a native speaker does, but I know the process of learning it – perhaps more deeply than most native speakers ever would.
-My years of studying the language has given me an intimate understanding of the challenges one may face while learning Korean, especially those who speak the same languages as I do.
+My years of studying the language have given me an intimate understanding of the challenges one may face while learning Korean, especially for those who speak the same languages as I do.

 Leverage on Them

 The next step, naturally, is to leverage on these strengths.
 For me, that meant, first of all, identifying the similarities and differences between Korean and the mother tongues of my students.
 I made dual-language materials, and in doing so, uncovered many challenges that I didn’t know existed for the speakers of English and Mandarin Chinese, which surprised me.
-I then realised it was because that as a fluent speaker of both of these languages, I was able to alternate between the two the whole time I was studying Korean, depending on their proximity to the Korean language at a given moment.
-Whenever I learned a grammar point that was similar to something I knew in English, I would jump on that association right away, completely ignoring Mandarin; likewise, whenever I came across something that had a close equivalent in Mandarin, I would stick to that and completely give up on attempting to establish any semblance of connection between Korean and English.
+I then realised it was because as a fluent speaker of both of these languages, I was able to alternate between the two the whole time I was studying Korean, depending on their proximity to the Korean language at any given moment.
+Whenever I learned a grammar point that was similar to something I knew in English, I would jump on that association right away, completely ignoring Mandarin; likewise, whenever I came across something that had a close equivalent in Mandarin, I would stick to that without attempting to establish any semblance of connection between Korean and English regarding that word/expression/grammar point.

 And lastly, as a language learner myself, I try to be as sensitive as I can to the needs of my students, and the challenges they’re facing, some of which I can even sort of anticipate, having struggled with the same things in the early days of my study.
 I try my best to take these things into consideration when I design my lessons.
 I also try to share my own experiences with my students as often as I can, to remind them that I too struggled with the same things, and if I could overcome them and get to the level of proficiency I’m at today, so can they.